NAPLAN Marking FAQ Page

 Q: What are the shift times for Group Leaders during the live marking period?

-A: All group leaders are required to work a 5-day weekday shift (Day or Evening), AND one weekend shift (Saturday or Sunday) during the live marking period.
+A: All group leaders are required to work a 5-day weekday shift (Morning or Evening), AND one weekend shift (Saturday or Sunday) during the live marking period.
+Group leaders can be located in the marking centre or be home-based.

 The shifts for Group Leaders are as follows: